Director: Hunter Foster

 Jayne Ackley Lynch has been an entertainment industry professional for over thirty years, with extensive experience on Broadway, Off Broadway, in National Tours, and regional theater company productions as an actor/singer.
 She has always had a great interest in producing theater as well and has produced many concerts, staged readings and a multi-cultural music festival with 100 performers.
 In 2012 Jayne was accepted into the Theater Resources Unlimited (TRU) mentorship program for emerging producers.
 This led to her first commercial producing experience on Broadway, with GRACE, starring Paul Rudd, Michael Shannon and Ed Asner.
 Through TRU she also met the multi-Tony award winning producer, Cheryl Wiesenfeld, who became her mentor and friend and who continues to mentor her to this day.

-“I first became aware of Gary and Barbara’s musical adaptation of FAR FROM THE MADDING CROWD when it was done in the New York Musical Theater Festival (NYMF).
-I had been intrigued with the story since seeing the 1967 John Schlesinger film, starring Julie Christie, Alan Bates, Terence Stamp, and Peter Finch.
+“I had been intrigued with the story since seeing the 1967 John Schlesinger film, starring Julie Christie, Alan Bates, Terence Stamp, and Peter Finch.
 It resonates with me because it revolves around a strong and complex young woman, who chooses to make her way in the world running a farm by herself at a time when women’s options were limited to marriage or servitude.
-It is a story rich with complex characters endowed with both nobility and defects, a story of love, obsession, greed, and ultimately happiness and harmony.
-So, in 2012 I decided it was time for this adaptation to have a commercial production and began the journey to Broadway.”
+It is a story rich with complex characters endowed with both nobility and defects, a story of love, obsession, greed, and ultimately happiness and harmony.”

 General Manager: Martian Entertainment